Especially when you have the working hard part covered!

-I chose to take time away from the business (I had been working 70+ hours) and accompany her to all of her appointments, treatments and stay with her in the hospital for her surgery.
+I chose to take time away from the business (I had been working 60+ hours a week), and accompany her to all of her appointments, treatments and stay with her in the hospital for her surgery.

-But, when I made myself drastically reduce the time I spent in the business, my team had my back and I was able to gain clarity.
+BUT, I soon learned when I forced myself to reduce the time I spent in the business, I became more efficient and had clarity.

-So, if I can save you a little time that can instead be spent on your hobbies or with your family, then I’m happy with taking the time to write this post.
+So, if I can save you some time that can instead be spent on your hobbies or with your family, then the time it takes to write this post is worth it.

 1) Get a Planner & Prioritize